Does AI Film Need an Avant-Garde?

 A still from Sora AI’s promotional film, highlighting the realism enabled by generative technology.

 The persistent question of realism and representation returns to us in a new form with generative media.
-Today, AI video technologies like Sora (OpenAI, 2024) promise to bring forth a new kind of hyper-realism—one so advanced it is marketed as "a world simulator."
-This new realism, however, raises complex concerns, from inherent biases to its potential misuse.
-In one extreme case, the U.S. government even fears the potential weaponization of such technology, viewing it as a national security threat (House Committee on Oversight and Accountability, 2024).
-Ironically, these anxieties imply that the boundary between reality and illusion has, until recently, remained relatively clear.
-As Rees and many avant-garde filmmakers have sought to reveal, the artificial representations of cinema have long blurred this boundary, carrying real social, ethical, and political consequences.
+Today, AI video technologies like Google’s Veo3 and OpenAI’s Sora promise to bring forth a new kind of hyper-realism—one so advanced it is marketed as "a world simulator” (OpenAI, 2024).
+However, such realism raises profound ethical and political concerns, from inherent biases to potential misuse.
+The U.S. government even recognizes the possible weaponization of deepfakes as a national security threat (House Committee on Oversight and Accountability, 2024).

 It might even be said that the role of media artists in this environment is, at last, to be an avant-garde.